m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

  The `pthread_mutexattr_t *attr` argument allows us to specify the behavior that we want the mutex to have.
 Passing `NULL` gives us the default behavior (similar to the case with `pthread_create` and `pthread_attr_t`).

-Another interesting operation that can used on mutexes is
+Another interesting operation that can be used on mutexes is

 ```c
 int pthread_mutex_trylock(pthread_mutex_t *mutex);